 In some cases, a secondary CTA is necessary.
 This is usually on higher profile products or services, where there’s a lot more education needed than you can reasonably put on a single landing page.
 Things like product comparisons and whitepapers are good examples of secondary CTA’s that ease the intimidation factor in a larger purchase journey.
 In these instances, it’s important to clearly identify the option as a secondary CTA.

 While it’s important to keep all these best practices in mind when developing a landing page, there are always exceptions to the rule.
 Collecting and analyzing data, along with lots of A/B testing, will always be the path to a fully optimized landing page.
 Our approach has always been to marry beautiful, impactful creative with strategic messaging and an analytical testing process.
-If you’d like to learn more about how Saturn Lounge can help you, get in touch.
+If you’d like to learn more about how Saturn Lounge can help you with your digital marketing efforts, get in touch.
 We’d love to work with you.